 .docx).
 The generated report includes the appropriate level of information and transparency necessitated by regulatory compliance demands.

 The model compliance report is not prescriptive in format and content, but rather serves as a guide in creating sufficiently rigorous model development, implementation, and use documentation.
-The documentation provides enough evidence to show that the components of the model work as intended, the model is appropriate for its intended business purpose, and the model is conceptually sound.
-In short, the report is the foundation required for completing the Federal Reserve System's SR 11-7: Guidance on Model Risk Management.
+The documentation provides evidence to show that the components of the model work as intended, the model is appropriate for its intended business purpose, and it is conceptually sound.
+As such, the report can help with completing the Federal Reserve System's SR 11-7: Guidance on Model Risk Management.

 Using the Python client, you can create custom compliance documentation templates.
 DataRobot’s customized templating capabilities provide flexibility to control the structure and contents of the generated documentation.
 Alternatively, DataRobot uses a default template to generate Compliance Documentation when no custom template is specified.